 We spent 2012 doing a one year trip around Latin America.
 We visited Mexico, Costa Rica, Cuba, Brazil, Ecuador, Chile, Peru and Bolivia, and still managed to spend a few weeks in the USA to put our English back into practice - see everything we did!

-We started 2013 in India (where we got married) and then did a longer-than-usual honeymoon around the USA and Central Europe!
-Right now, we’re traveling around South-East Asia, where we shall spend the rest of 2013.
+We started 2013 in India (where we got married) and then did a longer-than-usual honeymoon around the USA and Central Europe, followed by a few months around South East Asia!
+Right now, we’re freezing in Europe again.

 As we make our way around the world, we want to take you with us through articles, videos, photos, music, and much more!
 We will be talking not only about beautiful places but also reflecting on things we observe and learn as we mingle with people wherever we go.